Tuition for Spring Semester 2020

 * Based on the cost for four months of an average studio apartment near the University.
 You can find more affordable housing – studio apartments, shared housing, and “guest houses” – outside central Tokyo, but your daily commuting costs and your traveling time will increase.

-** While you can almost always find a less expensive airfare, $1,400 is the average cost of a commercial airline ticket.
+** While students likely will find a less expensive airfare, $1,400 is the average cost of a commercial airline ticket.

 Financial needs will vary depending on your spending habits.
 The projected budget above, while not extravagant, is designed to permit you to borrow as much as you might reasonably need while studying in Tokyo.
 The figure for each category of expense is the most that we believe you will reasonably need to spend on that category.
 Some of these figures likely exceed the amount you will require if you are thrifty.